Ash Regan: Community safety minister (2018–2022)

 On 27 June 2018, First Minister Nicola Sturgeon announced that she would perform a cabinet reshuffle of her second government.
 Sturgeon appointed Regan as the Minister for Community Safety, succeeding Annabelle Ewing.

 In April 2019, Regan was one of 15 SNP politicians who signed a public letter calling on the Scottish government to delay reform to the Gender Recognition Act, which would make it easier for transgender people to legally change their gender.
 Later that month, an exchange between Regan and fellow SNP MSPs Gillian Martin and Ruth Maguire was leaked.
 In it, they expressed frustration at Nicola Sturgeon and claimed she was out of step with the SNP group.

-In June 2019, it was reported that a number of her ex-employees received pay-offs worth thousands of pounds and some signed non-disclosure agreements.
+In June 2019, it was reported that some of her ex-employees received pay-offs worth thousands of pounds and some signed non-disclosure agreements.

+Regan faced a selection challenge in 2021, from a local councillor.

 In the 2021 Scottish elections, Regan was re-elected, this time increasing her vote share by more than 8,000.
 Sturgeon reappointed Regan as community safety minister in the third Sturgeon government.

 On 27 October 2022 Regan resigned, citing concerns over the Scottish Government's support for the Gender Recognition Reform Bill.
 Elena Whitham succeeded her as Minister for Community Safety in November, subject to parliamentary approval.

 2023 SNP leadership election

 On 18 February 2023, Regan declared her candidacy in the 2023 SNP leadership election, following the resignation of Nicola Sturgeon.

 Regan said she would not introduce laws that would "[make] things more difficult for businesses" or "interfere with family life".

+On 27 February 2023, it was announced that Regan received 5,599 votes, 11.1% of the vote share.
+Humza Yousaf was elected the new leader on 27 March with 48.2% of first preference votes and 52.1% of the vote after third-placed candidate Regan's second preferences were redistributed.